 IA studies so far have been mainly concerned with second-order correlations of matter overdensity and intrinsic galaxy shapes.
-Mostly the shape-shape and density-shape correlations were constrained \citep[e.g.][]{Joachimi2011, Singh2015, Singh2016, Johnston2019, Fortuna2021, Johnston2021, Samuroff2023}.
+Mostly the shape-shape and density-shape correlations are constrained \citep[e.g.][]{Joachimi2011, Singh2015, Singh2016, Johnston2019, Fortuna2021, Johnston2021, Samuroff2023}.
 For several reasons, though, it has become increasingly interesting to study higher-order statistics (HOS), for example third-order correlations.
 For example, while current IA models are well-designed to describe second-order IA correlations, it is an important consistency check to see whether they also match higher-order correlations.
-An example of such a test was carried out by \citet{Pyne2022}, who measured the IA power- and bispectrum in simulations and found that the same model parameters could describe both.
+An example of such a test is carried out by \citet{Pyne2022}, who measure the IA power- and bispectrum in simulations and find that the same model parameters could describe both.
 Furthermore, HOS depend differently on both cosmological and IA parameters.
 Combining second-order and HOS can reduce parameter degeneracies and lead to better constraints \citep[e.g.][]{Burger2024, Ajani-EP29}.
-Adding higher-order information can also help in self-calibrating systematic effects like IA \citep{Pyne2021}.
-Analyses like these are vital to optimally use the data sets of \textit{Euclid} and LSST, but they can only be performed if we can ensure we understand how systematic effects like IA behave for third-order statistics.
+Adding higher-order information can also help in self-calibrating systematic effects such as IA \citep{Pyne2021}.
+Analyses similar to these are vital to optimally use the data sets of \textit{Euclid} and LSST, but they can only be performed if we can ensure we understand how systematic effects such as IA behave for third-order statistics.
 As shown by \citet{Semboloni2008} using cosmological simulations, third-order correlations of intrinsic galaxy shapes and the matter field can significantly impact analysis of third-order cosmic shear and contribute as much as 15\% of the signal for surveys with a median redshift of 0.7.
 Consequently, we must include IA in the modelling of the third-order cosmic shear signal and demonstrate that our models can accurately describe higher-order correlations of the matter overdensity and the intrinsic shapes of galaxies.